atrawog/mybook/parts/ai/the_mystery_of _haus_ oesterreich.md

-# Unraveling the Mystery of "Haus Österreich"
+# The Mystery of Haus Österreich
 ## Comparing Google search vs. GPT-4

 > Can you write my a blog post about the difficulty to correctly interpret the term "Haus Österreich".
 Comparing search engines like Google with large learning models like GPT-4.

 ### The Challenge of Interpreting "Haus Österreich": Google vs. GPT-4